Hyacinths

 Tips and Extra Info

-- Hyacinth bulbs contain a substance called oxalic acid, which can irritate some people's skin.
-Make sure you use gloves when handling these bulbs for extended periods so you don't experience this irritation.
+- Hyacinth bulbs contain a substance called oxalic acid, which can irritate skin.
+Make sure you use gloves when handling these bulbs so you don't experience irritation.

-- Hyacinths especially dislike "wet feet", so please keep them in a nice spot with very well-drained soil.
+- Hyacinths especially dislike "wet feet," so keep them in a spot with well-drained soil.

 - The hyacinth is a great bulb for borders and rock gardens, but it also does amazing as a cut flower.